 The total CO2 biogenic flux over land ecosystems is represented by the Net Ecosystem Exchange (NEE).
-NEE is composed of the sum of two fluxes with opposite sign: the Gross Primary Production (GPP) flux associated with the CO2 sink from plant photosynthesis and the ecosystem respiration (R{eco}) corresponding to the CO_2 emissions from autotrophic and heterotrophic ecosystem respiration.
-Both GPP and R{eco} are modelled online in the IFS Land Surface Scheme (Part IV Physical processes, Chapter 8).
-In cycle 48R1, the Farquhar et al. (1980) photosynthesis parametrization is used to model GPP, while previous cycles used the A-gs photosynthesis scheme (Boussetta et al., 2013).
+NEE is composed of the sum of two fluxes with opposite sign: the Gross Primary Production (GPP) flux associated with the CO_2 sink from plant photosynthesis and the ecosystem respiration (R{eco}) corresponding to the CO2 emissions from autotrophic and heterotrophic ecosystem respiration.
+Both GPP and Reco are modelled online in the IFS Land Surface Scheme (Part IV Physical processes, Chapter 8).
+The Farquhar et al. (1980) photosynthesis parametrization is used to model GPP.
 A detailed description of the photosynthesis model is available in Part IV Physical processes, Chapter 8, section 8.7.2 for CY48R1 and Part IV Physical processes, Chapter 8, section 8.7.1 for previous cycles.
 The ecosystem respiration R{eco} is the sum of two fluxes: autotrophic dark respiration R_d , which is modelled within the photosynthesis module, and R{soilstr} encompassing both heterotrophic respiration from the soil and autotrophic respiration from the above and below ground structural biomass.
-Rsoilstr is parametrized using an empirical equation with a plant-functional-type (PFT) dependent reference ecosystem respiration constant together with three functions which represent the temperature, soil moisture and snow cover dependencies, as documented in Part IV Physical processes, Chapter 8, section 8.7.3.
-The sign of both GPP and Reco follows the IFS Land Surface Scheme convention, which means that GPP is always positive and R{eco} is negative.
+R{soilstr} is parametrized using an empirical equation with a plant-functional-type (PFT) dependent reference ecosystem respiration constant together with three functions which represent the temperature, soil moisture and snow cover dependencies, as documented in Part IV Physical processes, Chapter 8, section 8.7.3.
+The sign of both GPP and R{eco} follows the IFS Land Surface Scheme convention, which means that GPP is always positive and R{eco} is negative.

 The coupling of the NEE flux to the atmospheric CO_2 forecast is enabled by the flag LNEEONLINE which is set to True by default.
 Modelling the NEE online has the benefit of having consistent temporal and spatial resolution with the transport model, but it can also result in large-scale biases (Agustí-Panareda et al., 2014).
 Thus, the NEE needs to be bias corrected in order to avoid any large-scale biases in NEE leading to drifts in the atmospheric CO_2 forecast.
 The Biogenic Adjustment Flux Scheme (BFAS) provides an online PFT-dependent bias correction to NEE by correcting either R{eco} , GPP or both.
-In cycle 48R1, only the modelled R{eco} component is corrected, as it is deemed to have the largest uncertainty.
-In earlier cycles, the strategy was to correct the dominant flux, e.g. R{eco} in the winter and GPP during the growing season.
+Currently, only the modelled R{eco} component is corrected, as it is deemed to have the largest uncertainty.
+BFAS has been updated to be consistent with the 49R1 IFS climate fields and vegeation maps (climate.v021) and the CAMS inversion products v23r2.
 A detailed description of BFAS can be found in Agustí-Panareda et al. (2016).